-Yet, from the technical point of view it is definitely a masterpiece, which is something that you expect from such a well-established brand with hundreds of years of experience behind its back.
+Yet, from the technical point of view, it is a masterpiece, which is something that you expect from such a well-established brand with hundreds of years of experience behind its back.

-The watch is powered by Breguet Cal.
+The Marine Royale 5847 is powered by Breguet Cal.
 519R automatic movement featuring an alarm complication, which is functional both on the ground and underwater.

 The alarm is set with a rubber-sheathed second crown at 4 o’clock and is turned on or off with a dedicated push-piece at 8 o’clock.

-Here is a short video of the new Marine Royale 5847 watch presented in a white gold body:
+Here is a short video of the Marine Royale 5847 presented in a white gold body: